ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 The goal of the game is to remain alive after 10 turns!

-I thought it would be fun to follow up with that and replay it (and not only that!).
-The listing is really short and I can type it 20x faster that when I was 15!
+I thought it would be fun to follow up with that and play it once more (and not only that!).
+The listing is really short and I can now type it 20x faster that when I was 11!

-The reason I am doing this is because the book has a few challenges for the reader in the form of suggested modifications, which were unknown to me when I found the listing of the ported game listing in a home computer magazine.
+The book has a few challenges for the reader in the form of suggested modifications, which were unknown to me when I first came across the listing in a home computer magazine.
-That has quickly triggered a few ideas I would like to try, definitely _not_ the same I would have tried back then _if_ I had seen the challenges.
+Coming across the game after all these years, triggered a few ideas I would like to try, definitely _not_ the same I would have tried back then _if_ I had seen the challenges.

 As a tribute to the era and the machine, I will keep it "BASIC" and not write fancy code, just like in 1979!

 BASIC has global variables, functions and subroutines which will be emulated by members and methods if required.
-No object oriented code, just _int_, _float_, _string_ and _array_.
+No object oriented code, just _int_, _float_, and _string_.
 The only exceptions will be when BASIC specific functions need to be emulated (as required).
+At least I will try to keep it retro!

 ### Let's have fun!